 Whilst other forms of advertising can be a bit of a shotgun approach, with ecommerce PPC ads, you can hone in on your target demographic.
 This is especially helpful for social media advertising.

 Say, for example, you sell trendy men’s trainers.
-You can set your Facebook target audience to men, aged 18-25, living in California, who are interested in fashion.
-You can even choose what time the ad will go out to your target audience, so you can catch them at a specific time in the day.
+You can set your Facebook target audience to men aged 18-25, living in California, who are interested in fashion.
+You can even choose what time the ad will go out to your target audience so that you can catch them at a specific time of the day.

-Pro 2: Measure your success with PPC Analytics
+Pro 2: Measuring your success with PPC analytics

 Ecommerce PPC ads usually give you a huge amount of data with which to measure their performance.
 One example is keyword targeting.